LogInMask/ChatBot-beta/README.md

 But you can test my beta or pre-reliase versions.

 I very tired and happy!
-I believe you like this program!
+I hope you like this program!

 Bye!